 Taking Good Photos is a Must

-As I said before, take plenty of pictures.
-Pics help establish a value in the buyer’s mind before they ever see the car in person.
+Pics help establish a value in the buyer’s mind (before they ever see the car in person).
 A used car listing without photos will be completely overlooked.

-Your car will attract more potential buyers and sell faster if you have lots of clear photos.
-I highly recommend showing both interior and exterior pictures.
-Take pictures that show your used car’s true condition.
+Your car will attract more potential buyers and sell faster with lots of quality photos.

 The more detailed your car listing is, the better your ad will perform.